1983 US embassy bombing in Beirut: Death toll

 A total of 63 people were killed in the bombing: 32 Lebanese employees, 17 Americans, and 14 visitors and passers-by.
 Of the Americans killed, eight worked for the Central Intelligence Agency, including the CIA's top Middle East analyst and Near East director, Robert Ames, Station Chief Kenneth Haas, James Lewis and most of the Beirut staff of the CIA.

 Others killed included William R. McIntyre, deputy director of the United States Agency for International Development, two of his aides, and four US military personnel.
 Janet Lee Stevens, an American journalist, human rights advocate, and scholar of Arabic literature, was also among the dead.
 Lebanese victims included clerical workers at the embassy, visa applicants waiting in line and nearby motorists and pedestrians.
 An additional 120 or so people were wounded in the bombing.

-Response

-Responses
+International response

-US President Ronald Reagan on April 18 denounced the "vicious terrorist bombing" as a "cowardly act," saying, "This criminal act on a diplomatic establishment will not deter us from our goals of peace in the region."
+U.S. President Ronald Reagan on April 18 denounced the "vicious terrorist bombing" as a "cowardly act," saying, "This criminal act on a diplomatic establishment will not deter us from our goals of peace in the region."
 Two envoys, Philip C. Habib and Morris Draper, continued their peace mission in Beirut to discuss Lebanese troop withdrawals with a renewed sense of urgency.

 The next day, Ambassador Robert Dillon, who had narrowly escaped injury in the bombing, said: "Paramount among the essential business is our work for the withdrawal of all foreign forces from Lebanon."
 It is only by securing Lebanese government control over the country "that terrible tragedies like the one we experienced yesterday can be avoided in the future."

 The President of Lebanon, Amine Gemayel, cabled President Reagan on April 18, saying, "The Lebanese people and myself express our deepest condolences to the families of the U.S. victims.
 The cross of peace is the burden of the courageous."
 Meanwhile, Lebanon asked the United States, France, and Italy to double the size of the peacekeeping force.
 As of March 16, it numbered about 4,800 troops, including some 1,200 US Marines, 1,400 Italian soldiers, 2,100 French paratroopers and 100 British soldiers.

 Iran denied any role in the attack.
 Foreign Minister, Ali Akbar Velayati said, "We deny any involvement and we think this allegation is another propaganda plot against us."

 On April 19, Prime Minister Menachem Begin of Israel sent President Reagan a message of condolence for the embassy bombing.
 "I write in the name of Israel when I express to you my deep shock at the terrible outrage which took the lives of so many of the American embassy in Beirut yesterday."
 Defense Minister Moshe Arens, was quoted by Israeli radio that he told the cabinet the attack "justified Israel's demands for security arrangements in Lebanon."
 Minister Yitzhak Shamir of Israel called the embassy bombing "shocking" but added that, "In Lebanon nothing is surprising.
 I think the lesson is simple and understood.
 The security problems in Lebanon are still most serious, and terrorist organizations will continue to operate there, at times with great success."